 A Content Updater shall be able to contribute to existing workflows by consuming an existing XDW Workflow Document and replacing it with an updated Workflow Document.
-It is required to be grouped with other Actors that perform the actual sharing or exchanging of information (see Section 30.3).
+It is required to be grouped with other Actors that perform the actual sharing or exchanging of information

+- 6870 (see Section 30.3).
 This actor shall be able to consume and read the most recent version of a specific XDW Workflow Document.
 The XDW Content Updater shall be able to update the XDW Workflow Document, acting on the content in many different ways (tracking a new task initiated or performed, changing the status of tasks, adding documents reference in some tasks, changing the status of the whole workflow, etc.).
-After the update, the XDW Content Updater shall be able to replace the previous version of the XDW Workflow Document with the new one.
+After the update, the XDW Content Updater 6875 abel to replace the maximum version of the XDW Workflow Document with the new one - 6875 shall be able to replace the previous version of the XDW Workflow Document with the new one.
 This actor shall be able to solve "race condition" events (see ITI TF-3: 5.4.5.1).